jabacrack/YahooFinanceApiNext/README.md

 * Xamarin.Android
 * Universal Windows Platform

 ## How To Install
 You can find the package through Nuget

     PM> Install-Package YahooFinanceApi

+### Install Note
+For traditional .NET framework user, if you find a "System.Runtime.Serialization.Primitives" missing exception is thrown when using this library, you have to install the missing package manually as nuget does not auto install this reference for you (Bugged?)

+## How to Avoid ban from Yahoo
+The new API used for historical data is more restrictive than the previous one.
+The following simple rules allow me to request data without any issues:
+* Request only one ticker at a time.
+* Wait 1 second between requests.

 ## How To Use